wp-plugins/magadanski-similar-posts/readme.txt

 == Frequently Asked Questions ==

-= How does the plugin determine whether two posts are similar =
+= How does the plugin determine whether two posts are similar? =

 It checks the categories assigned to this and other posts.
 The most similar post is considered the one with the most common categories.